 Leave the roads clear for snowplows and emergency responders to do their jobs, including saving the lives of those injured in storm-related driving accidents.

+Don’t think you or your vehicle can outsmart the basic laws of physics.
 The bigger your vehicle and the faster you are traveling, the more distance you will need to stop.

 Expect to need as much as ten times more distance to stop in bad weather, even with such high-tech safety features as automatic braking.